DETECTING VISION PROBLEMS IN CHILDREN

-- To be sure that the eyes are functioning properly, have them thoroughly examined during infancy and annually thereafter.
+- To be sure that the eyes are functioning properly, have your child’ vision thoroughly examined during infancy and annually thereafter.

 - Changes include excessive watering, hazy pupils, swollen or encrusted eyelids, frequent sties and extreme sensitivity to light.

-Headaches, squinting, blinking, favoring one eye and rubbing the eyes are indicative of problems.
-Also, the child who holds objects very close or very far away may not be seeing correctly.
+- A child who holds objects very close or very far away may be having problems focusing.